BRT Sunway Line: Affordability

 Since the new fare was announced in August 2015, the BRT Sunway Line has been heavily criticised by passengers for its steep and unaffordable prices compared with other public transport services operated by Prasarana.
-For instance, travelling on the BRT Sunway Line from one end to another (USJ7 to / from Setia Jaya) would cost passengers RM5.40 (cashless ticket), traversing 5.4 km in distance.
-In comparison, one would be able to travel from USJ7 to Gombak on the Kelana Jaya Line, covering a distance of more than 30 km.
+For instance, travelling on the BRT from one end to another (USJ 7 to / from Sunway-Setia Jaya) would cost passengers RM5.40 (cashless ticket), traversing 5.4 km in distance.
+In comparison, for a similar fare, one would be able to travel from to on the Kelana Jaya Line, covering a distance of more than 30 km.
 The National Public Transport Users Association (4PAM) went as far as to call the rates "shocking".

 It has been reported that 13,000 people rode the BRT when it was free during its initial months in June and July 2015, but the number of passengers has since drastically number declined to 4,000 when the fare was introduced.

 However, Prasarana has repeatedly maintained that its fare is relatively low, given the high maintenance and initial cost involved, in addition to various cashless payment options available with discounted fares.